Muhammad Hizlee Abdul Rais: Other events

 In 2012 he became the World Singles Champion of Champions defeating Stanley Lai of Hong Kong in the final.

 Rais has won five medals at the Asia Pacific Bowls Championships, including a double bronze the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland and a gold medal in the Lawn bowls at the 2017 Southeast Asian Games.

-In 2023, he won the fours gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.
+In 2023, he won the fours gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur before sealing a gold medal in the pairs with Izzat Dzulkeple, at the Hong Kong International Bowls Classic.